whiprandolph/bestseller/Part 2 - Why Are We So Lost/09 - Why Do People Obey Corrupt Leaders.md

 Martin Luther King Jr likewise confronted deep injustices, working to end racial oppression and imperialism in the United States in the 1950s and 1960s.[xxx-georgiaencyclopedia king] Like Jesus Christ, he carried on his work fully aware that he would be killed for it.[xxx-mlk final speech afscmd] And the United States government did indeed kill Martin Luther King Jr, as extensively documented at a trial in Memphis, Tennessee in 1999.[xxx-ratical king memphis trial]

-In unhealthy nations, _authorities consistently attack or kill our greatest spiritual leaders_, the ones who show the most bravery and generosity, who act in deepest service, who work the hardest to end the injustices that always exist when a few people rule over the rest.
+In unhealthy nations, _authorities consistently attack or kill our greatest spiritual leaders,_ the ones who show the most bravery and generosity, who act in deepest service, who work the hardest to end the injustices that always exist when a few people rule over the rest.

 Authorities and their police try to maintain order, and what could be more disruptive and threatening of the ruler-based social order than a true servant-leader who helps free their people?